distribution-explorer/distribution-explorer.github.io/_sources/multivariate_continuous/multivariate_normal.rst.txt

 Example
 -------

 Finch beaks are measured for beak depth and beak length.
-The resulting distribution of depths and length is Normal.
+The resulting distribution of depths and lengths is Normal.
 In this case, the Normal is bivariate, with :math:`\boldsymbol{\mu} = (\mu_d, \mu_l)` and the covariance matrix is

 .. math::